 - For crispier jerky, cut against the grain.

 A lot of people who make jerky at home with a dehydrator say that they can never go back to store-bought jerky again.
-The jerky you make yourself is more flavorful, and since you can choose the texture, you can enjoy the consistency more.
-On top of that, this is a wonderful way to save money on a snack which is otherwise pretty pricey!
+The jerky you make yourself is more flavorful, and since you can choose the texture, you can enjoy the consistency more.Â

 Drying Herbs at Home

 Dehydrating herbs is very helpful because then you have them available for your cooking!
 With fresh herbs, you have to use everything within a few days, or they go bad.
-Since that rarely is possible, you end up wasting a lot of herbs—unless you dehydrate them.
+Since that rarely is possible, you end up wasting a lot of herbs, unless you dehydrate them.

 The best time to clip fresh herbs is in the morning after the dew evaporates.
 This will prevent them from wilting.
 Rinse them off and make sure all the moisture is gone, then dehydrate them.